-Be prepared with travel toys to reduce the number of times your children say “Are we there yet?”
+Planning a family road trip?
+Or will you be flying with a baby and kids?
+Be prepared with travel toys for younger kids to reduce the number of times your children say “Are we there yet?”

-Size Matters.
-When choosing toys to bring, consider how much space they will take up versus how much time your kids will spend playing with them.
+Size matters when it comes to travel toys.
+When choosing toys to pack for travel, consider how much space they will take up versus how much time your kids will spend playing with them.

 A travel size doodle toy is fun for anyone over age 1.
 The kids like to give ideas for mom and dad to draw, then laugh and erase it, and do it again.